kilometers-ai/kilometers/memory-bank/activeContext.md

 ## Current Work Focus

-### Project Status: Production Infrastructure Deployed ✅
+### Project Status: CI/CD Implemented ✅
-**BREAKTHROUGH COMPLETE!** After a lengthy and complex troubleshooting session, the complete Azure infrastructure for the `dev` environment has been successfully deployed and verified using Terraform.
-The API is confirmed to be healthy and responding to requests.
+**BREAKTHROUGH COMPLETE!** A full suite of component-based CI/CD pipelines has been implemented using GitHub Actions.
+The project now has separate, automated workflows for the API, the infrastructure (Terraform), and the CLI tool.
+This automates the entire deployment process, triggered by pushes to the `main` branch.

-### Current Priority: Implement CI/CD Pipeline
+### Current Priority: Market Validation & Customer Acquisition
-With the `dev` environment stable and the deployment process battle-tested, the next critical step is to automate the entire workflow.
-The priority is to build a robust CI/CD pipeline using GitHub Actions that can reliably build, test, and deploy both the infrastructure and the application.
+With the core technical infrastructure and deployment automation complete, the focus now shifts to go-to-market activities.
+The next critical step is to execute the launch plan, attract the first users, and validate the product's value proposition.

 ## Recent Changes

 ### ✅ Completed Major Milestones
-- **End-to-End Dev Environment Deployment**: Successfully deployed all Azure resources, including the App Service, PostgreSQL database, Key Vault, and networking, using Terraform.
-- **Resolved Complex State Issues**: Navigated and fixed multiple Terraform state conflicts, including `Resource already managed` and `RoleAssignmentExists` errors by using `terraform state rm` and `terraform import`.
-- **Fixed Critical Networking Bugs**: Diagnosed and resolved VNet delegation errors (`Microsoft.Web/serverFarms`) and disabled public network access on the App Service.
+- **Implemented Component-Based CI/CD**: Created three separate GitHub Actions workflows for the API, infrastructure, and CLI.
-- **Application Code Deployed**: Manually built, packaged, and deployed the .NET API application to the App Service, resolving a `404 Not Found` error on the health check endpoint.
+- **Automated API Deployment**: The `.github/workflows/deploy-api.yml` workflow automatically builds and deploys the .NET API to the Azure App Service on changes to the `api/` directory.
-- **Deployment Verified**: Confirmed with `curl` that the `/health` endpoint returns a `200 OK` status, proving the infrastructure and application are working together correctly.

-## Active Decisions & Architecture

-### Deployment Strategy Confirmed
-1. **Terraform First**: The infrastructure is deployed and stabilized manually via Terraform from the local machine *before* CI/CD is implemented.
-2. **Manual Application Deployment (Bootstrap)**: For the initial setup, the application code is manually published and deployed using `dotnet publish` and `az webapp deployment source config-zip`.
-This will be replaced by the CI/CD pipeline.
-3. **RBAC Bootstrapping**: For resources with "chicken-and-egg" RBAC problems (like Key Vault), the initial role assignment is created manually via the Azure CLI (`az role assignment create`) and then imported into the Terraform state.
+- **Automated Infrastructure Deployment**: The `.github/workflows/deploy-infra.yml` workflow automatically runs `terraform plan` and `apply` on changes to the `terraform/` directory.
+- **Automated CLI Release**: The `.github/workflows/deploy-cli.yml` workflow automatically builds the Go CLI for multiple platforms and creates a GitHub Release with the binaries on changes to the `cli/` directory.
+- **Removed Manual Friction**: The development deployment process is now fully automated, removing the need for manual approvals.

-## Next Steps (CI/CD)
+## Next Steps (Go-to-Market)

 ### Immediate (This Session)
 1.  **Finalize Git Repository**
-   - Ensure all `.gitignore` files are correct and no sensitive data is tracked.
-   - Commit all changes from the successful deployment.
-2. **Develop CI/CD Plan**
-   - Outline the steps for building a GitHub Actions workflow.
-   - Define stages for build, test, infrastructure deploy (plan & apply), and application deploy.
+   - Push all new workflow files to the `main` branch to activate the pipelines.
+2.  **Update Documentation**
+   - Ensure `README.md` files reflect the new automated deployment process.
+   - Update `progress.md` to mark CI/CD as complete.

 ### Short Term (Next Week)
-1. **Implement GitHub Actions Workflow**
-   - Create the `.github/workflows/deploy-dev.yml` file.
-   - Configure secrets for Azure credentials.
-   - Build and test the pipeline for the `dev` environment.
-2. **Test End-to-End Automation**
-   - Push a small code change to trigger the workflow.
-   - Verify that the infrastructure and application deploy automatically without manual intervention.
+1.  **Execute Launch Plan**
+   - Announce the availability of Kilometers.ai on relevant channels.
+   - Begin outreach to initial target users.
+2.  **Monitor Initial Usage**
+   - Use the Kilometers.ai dashboard and Azure Application Insights to monitor system health and user activity.
+   - Gather feedback from the first cohort of users.

 ---
-*Last Updated: After successful manual deployment of the dev environment.*
+*Last Updated: After successfully implementing the full CI/CD pipeline.*
-*Next Update: After the CI/CD pipeline is operational.*
+*Next Update: After acquiring the first set of users.*

 ## Current System Capabilities